Tag Archives: Greek New Testament

 Now available for download by right-clicking here or going to the long list on my translations page: Robinson, Maurice A., and Pierpont, William G.: The New Testament in the Original Greek, Byzantine Textform; PDF, 13 MB.
 This is a free download of a single pdf.
 (A stripped down edition without variants or Appendix is available also, a 9 MB pdf.)
 This Robinson-Pierpont edition of the Greek New Testament attempts to represent the Byzantine text form archetype.
 This is not the same approach to textual criticism as, for example, the Hodges-Farstad Majority Text approach.
 Also included in this document is the Appendix, entitled, “The Case for Byzantine Priority” by Maurice A. Robinson, PhD.

 I have also uploaded editions of some of my Greek-English documents, but with the Robinson-Pierpont 2018 Greek text, and the English translation thereof.
 You can download them right here as well.
-Completed are: Gospel of LukeGospel of John, The General Epistles and Revelation.
-You can get Amazon printed editions of Luke and the General Epistles as well.
+Completed are: The Gospel of Matthew, the Gospel of Mark, Gospel of LukeGospel of John, The General Epistles and Revelation.
+You can get Amazon printed editions of Robinson-Pierpont Matthew, Mark, Luke, John, and the General Epistles as well.

 Download Robinson-Pierpont 2018 NT PDF.